twfahey1/aqto_project/README.md

 Aqto is a PHP (Symfony by way of Drupal) based, composer driven opinionated CMS.

 ## Features
-- Composer driven, geared for distributions via the [Aqto Upstream](https://github.com/twfahey1/aqto_upstream.git)
+- Composer driven with an upstream setup to facilitate platform models via the [Aqto Upstream](https://github.com/twfahey1/aqto_upstream.git)
 - Geared for [Docksal](https://docksal.io)
 - Uses [Drupal](https://www.drupal.org) under the hood
 - Paragraphs, Layout Builder, and Media Library are the primary content creation tools.
+- TailwindCSS and AlpineJS are leveraged for the front end.

 ## Goals
 - Easy to use examples for API integrations, Commerce, and other common use cases.